Storage API Reference

 For in-depth information on value-type encoding, please refer to the manual for Lua CJSON

 , which the API uses internally to save values into the database.
-In short, Lua tables with 'plain data' and no circular references will always work.
+In short, Lua tables with 'plain data', no circular references, and string or number keys (where number keys are 'dense') will always work.

 All of the functions below perform network requests to access the database and take time to complete.
 So, calling them directly from love.update or love.draw would block the processing or drawing of your game while the network request finished.
 Instead, you should use network.async to run a block of code asynchronously from your game events.
 For example, to save the high-score when a new score is made: